cirrus-geo/cirrus-geo/docs/src/cirrus/components/tasks/index.rst

 Tasks in Cirrus implement a unit of processing, to be composed together into a :doc:`Workflow <../workflows/index>`.
 Tasks are expected to support both input and output formatted as a :doc:`Cirrus Process Payload <../../30_payload>`.
-As part of its processing, a task can make any requisite modifications to its input payload and/or derive any output assets, pushing them to the canonical storage location in S3.
+As part of it's processing, a task can make any requisite modifications to its input payload and/or derive any output assets, pushing them to the canonical storage location in S3.

 In other other words, to implement custom processing routines for a pipeline, use a task.
 The best tasks are modular, simple, focused, and composable.
 Most